-Here's a list of resources to help you become a citizen scientist
+Here's a list of resources to help you become a community scientist

 Basic How-To Guides and Important Dates